 Today we are examining gadgets used in typical Italian households.
 According to Miriam Webster’s Dictionary, a gadget is “an often small mechanical or electronic device with a practical use but often thought of as a novelty.”

 In my opinion, gadgets are fun.
 What can inventors come up with next?
 Do you love gadgets?
 I do.

 My Nana worked with her hands.
 There were no ingenious devices to aid in her culinary creations.
 For pasta, pastry, any food actually she relied on a knife, a fork, and a spoon, and her imagination.
 She was pretty clever and “Necessity is the mother of invention”, but she did not have a lot of equipment to work with.

 Here we are, a generation or two later.
 Our crazy schedules do not lend to being creative without a little help from clever gadgets.

 My poor Nana is rolling down cemetery row this very minute.
 She had a gadget called a rolling pin and that is all.
 She was an old fashioned person who believed simplicity is best suited for cooking.
-If you need a rolling pin, shop now.

 Anyway, I am a person who loves innovation especially in the form of a gadget.
 Let’s explore some gadgets to help us create our Sicilian cuisine.